pkMinhas/pkMinhas.github.io/contact.md

                 <h2>Contact Us</h2>
                 <p class="lead text-left">Looking to get started on your next big project or need some help with your current project?
                 <br>
-                We would love to hear from you.
+                We can be an ideal partner for you.

                 Please drop an email to <a href="mailto:{{site.email}}" target="_blank">{{site.email}}</a> and we will get back to you ASAP.</p>
             </div>